 This program evaluation project did answer my research question, "In what way has the GED program improved the needs of the client and of the community?"
-Nevertheless improvements and changes are needed and will be essential to its future success.
+While gathering data and researching about this agency, I had a chance opportunity to speak with a GED recipient, who stated that this program was the beginning of obtaining a post-secondary education for them.
+The recipient had completed their Master's degree and were employed.
+Nevertheless improvements and changes are needed and will be essential to the General Educational Development (GED) program ongoing future success.